FAQ: What do I need to know about TLS 1.2 and ArcGIS?

 Esri is committed to providing strong security for ArcGIS by using the latest industry standards and best practices for security protocols.
 To meet these industry expectations, we made an important configuration change to ArcGIS Online in April 2019 that affects ArcGIS software and custom solutions.
 With this change, we are enforcing the use of TLS (Transport Layer Security) version 1.2 only, and have removed support for earlier TLS versions 1.0 and 1.1.

 To help with this change, below is a list of frequently asked questions.
 Please check back often as we will continually add responses based on your feedback.

 If you have a question that we have not addressed below or in other Esri TLS documentation, please visit the ArcGIS Trust Center.

 TLS or “Transport Layer Security” is a widely deployed network security protocol.
 It provides privacy and data integrity between communicating applications over a network.
 You use TLS whenever accessing ArcGIS Online services, such as basemaps, geoprocessing services, and Living Atlas from ArcGIS Desktop, ArcGIS Enterprise, and other applications.
 For more information, see the Related Links section below.

 Why isn’t Esri enforcing the newest version of TLS, TLS 1.3?

 The final TLS 1.3 specification was released in August 2018 and implementations of TLS 1.3 are limited.
 For example, Microsoft has not yet released TLS 1.3 support for .NET.
 Industry best practice for production systems is to ensure availability of TLS 1.2.

-The majority of the ArcGIS Platform uses TLS in secure web communications.
+The majority of ArcGIS software uses TLS in secure web communications.
 However, different applications have different instructions to ensure continued connectivity to secure web services.
 For further details, please see the List of Affected Esri Products.

 Will my product be impacted by the change to TLS 1.2?